 Ikea Kids Kitchen Hack

-The importance of priming your kitchen
+The importance of priming your Ikea kitchen

 The kitchen unit itself is made from a few different materials such as fiberboard, Birch plywood and polypropylene.
 These need to be given a coat of primer to ensure your top coat of paint stick to it.
-The sinks, taps and handles on this kitchen are polypropylene plastic.
+Also, the sinks, taps and handles on this kitchen are polypropylene plastic.

 If you skip the priming step then your paint will easily peel off and you don’t want your children playing with a unit where the paint is going to be easily peeled off.
 I applied two light coats of Colourtrend primer and allowed it to fully dry before I applied the top coloured coat.

 The satin doesn’t need a wax or varnish on top of it unlike chalk paint does and it is really easy to keep clean.
 The paint dries with a slight sheen making it wipeable and easy to wipe off any paw marks from playing hands.

 I used the Colourtrend primer and the Colourtrend satin paint in the shade Beag.